albertjuhe/planing_travels/README.md

 ## TODO
 1) GraphQL Integration
-1) Angular 6 as a FrontEnd
+1) Angular as a FrontEnd
+1) RabitMQ Messaging
+1) ElasticSearch
 1) Comments travels and descriptions with markdown